davisjoseph6/holbertonschool-machine_learning/deployment.md

 You should see a small GUI window open.
 If this fails, ensure `Python 3.10` and `python3.10-tk` are correctly installed.

-## 3. Create a Virtual Environment
+### 1. Create a Virtual Environment

-Set up a dedicated virtual environment for the project:
+Set up a dedicated virtual environment for the project.
+This is an **optional** step in case you are not on Ubuntu 22.04 ("Jammy Jellyfish") environment with Python3.10 version:

 ```bash
 # Install Python 3.10 and the virtual environment package if not already installed